Monday - Friday 9am - 5pm

 Posted on 23/02/2022 by Room to GrowHoliday, Room to Grow

-These are times of economic uncertainty (and even hardship) for most families, but more so for the single parent who is often making one salary stretch as far as two should.
+These are times of economic uncertainty and hardship for a lot of families, but more so for the single parent who is often making one salary stretch as far as two would.
 With many families finding holidays more difficult to afford nowadays, single parents may be finding it even more challenging.
-However, if you’re a single parent, here are some top tips for holidays on a budget.
+However, in order to help you make your budget stretch a little further, here are some top tips for single parent holidays on a budget.

-3. One holiday company, Small Families Holidays have taken things a step further and provide escorted holidays for single parent families.
-The holidays are in family friendly 4 and 5 star hotels and resorts (with no hidden extra costs) and the family will be escorted by a host who will remain with you throughout the holiday to offer information, help and support.
+Some holiday companies now offer ‘escorted holidays’.
+The holidays are in family friendly 4 and 5 star hotels and resorts and the family will be escorted by a host who will remain with you throughout the holiday to offer information, help and support.
 There will be plenty of other single parents at your location with dinner billed as a “great social time for the group”.
 Although the hosts are responsible for the group (rather than an individual family), they will arrange private tours of local attractions if requested.
-They’ll often play with the kids, but are not childminders or babysitters and your kids are always your own responsibility.
+They’ll often play with the kids but are not childminders or babysitters and your kids are always your own responsibility.

 Netmums has a great single parent holiday guide that’s free to use.
 The website also has a dedicated single parent section where you can communicate online with other single mums and dads.
 Netmums really is a valuable resource for all parents, with help and advice on such a wide range of subjects that it’s mind-boggling.